-Your DIRECTOR OF LEARNING, Mrs McHale, will always be happy to help.
-She will be available for any advice that you may require, so please do contact her.
+Your DIRECTOR OF LEARNING, Mr Kidd will always be happy to help.
+He will be available for any advice that you may require, so please do contact him.

-Mr Marsh, Careers Co-Ordinator, will be available on Options Information Evening on Thursday 11 February.
+Mr Marsh, Careers Co-Ordinator.
 Do ask him questions, he will be happy to help.